MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## Continually analyze and improve your processes

-Using [!include[pn-power-bi](../includes/pn-power-bi.md)] dashboards, managers can view rich data about how processes are working for their employees, enabling them to continually analyze and improve without doing expensive studies. [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] is part of the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] product family and is powered by Common Data Service, which enables access and integration opportunities for customers and partners.
+Using [!include[pn-power-bi](../includes/pn-power-bi.md)] dashboards, managers can view rich data about how processes are working for their employees, enabling them to continually analyze and improve without doing expensive studies.

+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] also provides access and integration opportunities for customers and partners since it's part of the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] product family and is powered by Common Data Service.

 ## What's next?